 Orthopaedic fitting for Cambodian refugees in Thailand and the official creation of Handicap International in Lyon, France

-Since HI’s beginnings in the Cambodian refugee camps in 1982, discover the key dates in our history.
+Since HI’s beginnings in the Cambodian refugee camps in 1982, here are some key dates in our history.

-Orthopaedic fitting centre opens in Angola, the organisation’s first African programme
+Orthopaedic centre opens in Angola, the organisation’s first African programme

 Intervention in Rwanda in the wake of the genocide

-Signature of the Ottawa mine ban treaty.
-HI is jointly awarded the Nobel Peace Prize as part of the ICBL campaign
+Signature of the Ottawa Mine Ban Treaty.
+HI is jointly awarded the Nobel Peace Prize as co-founder of the ICBL campaign

 Launch of the campaign against cluster munitions